niamul64/Django-Backend/README.md

     id = models.AutoField(Primary_key=True)  # But we dont need this id field. its genarated by django automaticaly. first_name = models.CharField(max_length=30)
     last_name = models.CharField(max_length=30)

+    # when using MySql
+    # class Meta: # by this , we can say to make the table with exactly this give name(force)
+    #     db_table = "Musician" # table will be created by this name exactly.

     def __str__(self): #function to_string
         return self.first_name+" "+ self.last_name